 Choosing a single Russian Blue kitten out of a whole litter of cute Russian Blue kittens certainly won’t be the easiest challenge you will ever face!
 If you are like most cat lovers, you’ll likely want to pick the whole litter!

-- It is always best to select a Russian Blue kitten from a local breeder just in case there are any issues later (you can ask your veterinarian or the local cat association for referrals).
+- Select a Russian Blue cat breeder in your local area just in case there are any issues later.
+Ask your veterinarian or the local cat association for referrals.

-- If at all possible, meet the kitten’s parents and verify their good health and pedigree before deciding to purchase from a particular Russian blue cat breeder.
+- If at all possible, meet the kitten’s parents and verify their good health and pedigree before deciding to purchase from Russian blue cat breeders.

-- Pick a kitten with bright clear eyes and ears.
+- Choose a kitten with bright clear eyes and ears.
 In particular, check carefully to be sure the kitten’s ears are free from mites.